Group Leader

 Contact: A/Prof Tao Liu, tliu@ccia.org.au

-Using non-protein-coding RNA microarray and next-generation RNA sequencing technologies, we have identified novel non-protein-coding RNAs, which may play critical roles in neuroblastoma initiation and progression.
+Using next-generation RNA sequencing technologies, we have identified novel non-protein-coding RNAs, which may play critical roles in neuroblastoma initiation and progression.
 Suppression of one of the novel non-protein-coding RNAs leads to neuroblastoma regression or complete eradication.
-We are currently performing experiments to identify the RNA-interacting protein, and will screen a small molecule library for compounds which block the interaction.
+We are currently screening a small molecule library for compounds which block the tumourigenic function of long non-protein-coding RNAs to treat cancer.

 Translational research